mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 and whatnot.
 I am not entirely sure whether I would be the best manager alive.
 Definitely not a remote manager.
 Maybe if this wasn't no, the year of 2020, where everybody's working remotely, that would be probably a different story.
-But as of as welfare right now, I am gearing towards the reef engineers
+But as of the welfare right now, I am gearing towards the reef engineers

 **Michaela:**  [00:34:29] posh.
-And so one of the things that when I hear you talking, right, it feels like you're very involved in the decisions that are made about, you know, for example, well, how do we tackle technical debt?
+And so one of the things when I hear you talking, right, it feels like you're very involved in the decisions that are made about, you know, for example, well, how do we tackle technical debt?
 Right.
 Do we do this war rooms?
 Are people involved in those discussions about,